-‘BE THE CHANGE’ is the slogan under which talented people from around the world learn at the NIT Northern Institute of Technology Management how to handle management tasks responsibly and sustainably.
+Under the slogan ‘BE THE CHANGE,’ talented people from around the world come to the Northern Institute of Technology (NIT) Management and learn how to handle management tasks responsibly and sustainably.

-Our focus is on topical issues like digitization, global management, and entrepreneurship with a view to qualifying students and business executives in a practice-oriented way.
+We focus on modern issues like digitization, global management, and entrepreneurship with a hands-on approach for qualified students and business executives.

 At the NIT, people with different backgrounds get together in a unique community.
-International high potentials, renowned academics, and successful entrepreneurs create a special intercultural learning environment.
+Strong international prospects, renowned academics, and successful entrepreneurs create a special intercultural learning environment.

-With expertise from research and practice the NIT offers an international degree course in technology management and creates modern further education formats and process support for companies.
+With expertise in research and practical applications, the NIT offers an international degree course in technology management.
+This program offers modern further-education formats as well as process assistance for companies.